Adrien Silva: Senior

 Silva was called up by new Portugal coach Fernando Santos for a friendly in France on 11 October 2014, but did not play in the 1–2 defeat.
 He made his senior international debut in another friendly, replacing André Gomes midway through the second half of a 1–0 win over Argentina at Old Trafford on 18 November.

 Silva was selected for the Euro 2016 squad.
 His first game in the tournament took place on 25 June, when he played the full 120 minutes in the round of 16 clash against Croatia, a 1–0 win after extra time.

 Having also been picked for the 2017 FIFA Confederations Cup, Silva contributed four appearances as Portugal finished third.
 He scored his first goal for his country on 2 July, a 104th-minute penalty to help defeat Mexico 2–1 in the third place play-off.

 Silva was selected for the 2018 World Cup.

+Style of play

+Mainly a central midfielder, Silva was known for his dribbling and passing skills.